-At World Championships, a Member Association may enter no more than three athletes in each category.
+At World Championships, a Member Association may enter no more than three athletes in each category (see Book 3, Article 21.12.1. as to the number of VI athletes in certain situations).

 A mixed team consists of one female and one male athlete of the same category.